Authentication Introduction¶

 Enable authentication¶

-in the Config. xlwings Server will then authenticate calls to Custom Functions and Custom Scripts using the specified authentication provider.
+To enable authentication, you need to set XLWINGS_AUTH_PROVIDERS in the Settings. xlwings Server will then authenticate calls to Custom Functions and Custom Scripts using the specified authentication provider.

 You can enable Microsoft Entra ID (SSO) or one of the Other Auth Providers, including your custom authentication provider.